tendermint/liquidity/x/liquidity/spec/05_begin_block.md

  # Begin-Block

-Begin block operations for the Liquidity Module.
+Begin block operations for the liquidity module.

 ## Delete pool batch messages and reset states for pool batch messages